Baby with a Montessori Mirror

 • On The Bedroom Wall

-A Montessori wall mirror is an excellent addition to a toddler’s bedroom since it helps them with their daily self-care tasks like getting dressed, brushing their hair, and putting on shoes.
-Adding a Montessori wardrobe can help to promote even more independence by giving children easy access to all their clothing items.
+A Montessori wall mirror is an excellent addition to a toddler’s bedroom, as it helps them with daily self-care tasks like getting dressed, brushing their hair, and putting on shoes.

 • Near The High Chair

 Having a Montessori wall mirror beside the high chair or weaning table is a great way to keep your child engaged during feeding time.
 They will enjoy watching themselves eat, which can be a lifesaver for parents with picky eaters.
-If you have a very young child, consider placing the wall mirror next to a rocking chair so they can watch as they take their bottle or nurse.

 How To Choose The Right Montessori Mirror